 - You meet the requirements for practicing your business or profession.
 This means that you have all the necessary licences.

 - You are going to earn sufficient income from your activities as an independent entrepreneur.
 This should be evident from the business plan.

 How to apply for your residence permit

 Your residence permit application is really for two permits at the same time: a provisional residence permit (mvv) and a residence permit.
 You need the mvv to travel to the Netherlands.
 The mvv is a sticker that the Dutch representation places in the passport.
 In some cases, you do not need an mvv.
 A residence permit is a document you need if you wish to stay in the Netherlands for more than 90 days.
-You will need to start this application process while still in your country of residence.
+You will need to start the application process for a residence permit while you are still in your country of residence.
 If you want to apply for a provisional residence permit, you can apply to the Dutch representation in your own country or the country of continuous residence.
 The Dutch representation forwards your application to the IND.
 After coming to the Netherlands, you will receive a notification you can collect your residence permit at one of the IND offices.

 When you are in possession of a residence permit as a self-employed professional or entrepreneur, you are allowed to work in the Netherlands, either on assignment as a freelancer, or in your own business.
 You will not need a separate work permit.
 In all other cases, a work permit is required.
 Your residence permit will be stamped with the addition: this person is allowed to work in the Netherlands.
 See Work permit for self-employed professionals.

 Self-employed or employee?